sahassan012/MP2.1_private/README.md

 ## Part 1

-In this part, you will use the MeTA toolkit to do the following:
+In this part, you will use the MeTA toolkit to do the following
 - create a search engine over a dataset
 - investigate the effect of parameter values for a standard retrieval function
 - write the InL2 retrieval function